Supermassive black holes in merger-free galaxies have higher spins which are preferentially aligned with their host galaxy: Discussion

-This difference in spin direction will only make a difference to where the AGN feedback energy is delivered if the AGN spend a significant fraction of their time in `radio/kinetic/jet' mode.
+This difference in spin direction will only impact where the AGN feedback energy is delivered if the AGN spend a significant fraction of their time in `radio/kinetic/jet' mode.
 To understand whether this is the case, we investigated the SMBH Eddington ratios in those galaxies with merger-free ($N_{\rm{merger}}=0$) and merger-dominated ($N_{\rm{merger}}>3$) evolutionary histories.
 We calculated the fraction of time since $z=2$ that SMBHs spend in a radio mode of AGN feedback (i.e. with $f_{\rm{Edd}}< 10^{-2}$).
 The distributions for each sample are shown in Fig.~\ref{fig:pctime} along with the median values shown by the dashed lines.
 The two distributions are statistically significantly different (with $\sigma>5$ in a Kolmogorov–Smirnov (KS) test), with merger-free galaxies more likely to spend a higher proportion of their evolutionary histories in a radio mode of AGN feedback.
-Despite this, the averages for both samples remain high: SMBHs in merger-free galaxies spend, on average, $91\%$ of their lifetime in radio mode AGN feedback, while the sample in merger dominated galaxies spends on average, $88\%$ of their lifetime in radio mode AGN feedback.
-While in radio mode, AGN drive powerful jets (here defined as $10^{-4} < f_{\rm edd} < 10^{-2}$) for a significant fraction of their time: 65 \% for SMBHs in merger-free galaxies and 64 \% for SMBH in merger-dominated galaxies.
+Despite this, the averages for both samples remain high: SMBHs in merger-free galaxies spend, on average, $91\%$ of their lifetime in radio mode AGN feedback, while the sample in merger-dominated galaxies spends on average, $88\%$ of their lifetime in radio mode AGN feedback.
+While in radio mode, AGN drive powerful jets (here defined as $10^{-4} < f_{\rm edd} < 10^{-2}$) for a significant fraction of their time: 64 \% for SMBHs in merger-free galaxies and 59 \% for SMBHa in merger-dominated galaxies.
+This similarity does not strongly depend on the exact threshold value of $f_{\rm edd}$ chosen when transitioning from jet to quasar mode, with merger-free galaxies continuing to spend $\sim 5 $ percent more time in jet mode than merger-dominated galaxies for over an order of magnitude in difference in transition threshold.
 This means that for a non-negligible fraction of their evolution, AGN feedback energy for merger-free galaxies is injected with a higher efficiency at a given accretion rate than for merger-grown SMBH due to the higher spin of SMBH in merger-free galaxies.
 This could potentially enhance the importance of radio-mode quenching \citep[as advocated by][]{dave19, Weinberger18} in merger-free galaxies, and compensate for the short-lived luminosity bursts of AGN post galaxy merger \citep{mcalpine11,volonteri16} which can lead to the effective quenching of the merger remnant \citet{dubois2016}.
 In addition, the similarity between the average time spent in a radio mode feedback for the merger-free and merger-dominated samples, again suggests that in the long epochs between galaxy mergers, merger-free accretion dominates the growth of SMBHs even in galaxy merger-rich systems and possibly makes an important contribution to their long-term co-evolution.